basarat/monaco/CONTRIBUTING.md

+# Why
+A build of monaco:
+* that we have more control over.
+* exposing private stuff that we want to use
+* not having it change under us as often 🌹

 # How?
 See `prepare.sh` for comments.
 But here is an overview

 * copy specific vscode srces to `src` that are significant for a monaco build
 * build these sources using our own `tsconfig.json` (the entry points in this file determine *what actually gets built*).
 The `.js` assets are `outDir`ed to `build` directory
 * copy all non `.ts` artifcats to `build` directory (e.g. svg, css etc)

+So long term maintenance burden only seems like maintaining `tsconfig.json`.

 # Release